The following video provides an overview of the impact SYSO outreach programs have, specifically in the Southwest Seattle Strings Project.

 Lessons occur during and after school, as a component of regularly scheduled school Elementary Instrumental Music (EIM) instructional time.
 Students work with SITS coaches on beginning instrumental technique, school orchestra material, and selected music for SITS year-end "graduation" concerts.
 Coaches assist students and school music teachers with securing instrumental methods and locating, selecting and maintaining musical instruments.

-The West Seattle Strings Project is currently operating in the following South West Seattle Schools
+The Southwest Seattle Strings Project is currently operating in the following Southwest Seattle Schools

 • Arbor Heights Elementary School